FURNITURE AND FIXTURES

 ADA and Fire Code Compliance:

-Furniture that is not easily moved by two or more people is defined as "immovable" furniture (i.e., L-shaped or U-shaped workstations) and the placement of such furniture in a room must be reviewed and approved by the office of Environmental Health and Safety in order to comply with ADA (Americans With Disabilities Act) and Fire Codes BEFORE it is ordered.
+Furniture that is not easily moved by two or more people is defined as "immovable" or "fixed" furniture (i.e., L-shaped or U-shaped workstations) and the placement of such furniture in a room must be reviewed in order to comply with ADA (Americans With Disabilities Act) and Fire Codes BEFORE it is ordered.

-Candace Perez in the office of Procurement and Contracts will coordinate all required reviews and approvals for furniture requests.
-Please contact Candace Perez BEFORE meeting with local furniture contractors OR contacting mail order catalogs and placing any furniture orders.
+Dora English (Ext.
+2630) in the office of Procurement and Contracts will coordinate all required reviews and approvals for furniture requests.
+Please contact Dora English (Ext.
+2630) BEFORE meeting with local furniture contractors OR contacting mail order catalogs and placing any furniture orders.

 FURNITURE PURCHASES (PRICE LIMITS) PER COMPTROLLER'S MEMO NO. 12 (1994-95)/Florida Dept of Financial Services Reference Guide for State Expenditures (Page 49):

 While UWF may purchase office and public area furniture in accordance with the State term contract in effect at the time of purchase, price limits have been established for purchasing the following furniture (see page 33 of Reference Guide for State Expenditures:

 - Wing Back (or similar chair) -- $800

 - Coffee or 48" Conference Tables -- $600